viewi/docs/v2/02_creatingComponents/00_creatingComponents.md

 Here `<h1>$title</h1>` will be placed instead of `<slot></slot>` in your Layout component.
 Also you can pass properties `title="$title"` to the Layout so it can use it in its code logic or render in its template.

-`ViewiScripts` is a special component that is responsible for reactivity in browser.
+`ViewiAssetss` is a special component that is responsible for reactivity in browser.
 It is optional and can be omitted if you do not wish to have reactive application in your browser.
 For example, for rendering emails, etc.

 ## Creating a CounterPage component